AndraN20/Libro/README.md

 The Flutter Book Reader App with FastAPI Backend represents a modern approach to eBook reading applications, combining the power of Flutter's cross-platform capabilities with FastAPI's high-performance backend.
 The integration with Google Cloud Storage provides scalable and efficient file management, while the planned AI features will offer unique value to users.

-This application stands out in the Google Play Store marketplace by addressing common pain points in existing eBook readers, such as format limitations and synchronization issues, while providing an enhanced reading experience through its clean interface and innovative features.
+This application stands out in the Google Play Store marketplace by addressing common pain points in existing eBook readers, such as format limitations, while providing an enhanced reading experience through its clean interface and innovative features.